WebAssembly/spec/document/core/syntax/instructions.rst

 Aggregate Instructions
 ~~~~~~~~~~~~~~~~~~~~~~

-Instructions in this group are concerned with creating and accessing :ref:`references <syntax-reftype>` to :ref:`aggregate <syntax-type-aggregate>` types.
+Instructions in this group are concerned with creating and accessing :ref:`references <syntax-reftype>` to :ref:`aggregate <syntax-aggrtype>` types.

 .. math::
    \begin{array}{llrl}